 |computers NOT tablets||(allows a search to exclude a term)|

 |(anorexia OR bulimia) AND teenagers||(retrieves items containing either of the first terms and the last term)|

 Excellent key words to use in subsequent searches can be found in the article's abstract and descriptor fields.
 Using these discovered terms in your search will often improve your results.

-Get It! searches though the library's database and journal subscriptions to connect researchers to the full text of the desired article.
 When searching in a database that is Get It! -enabled, you will see a small link or button labeled Get It! beneath the article records that are returned by the database.
-Clicking Get It! will either bring you directly to the article, or will provide the following options:
+Usually, clicking Get It! will bring you directly to the article.

-If Get it! cannot locate a full-text copy of the article or an electronic subscription to the journal that published the article, you will see the following:
+If Get it! cannot locate a full-text copy of the article or an electronic subscription to the journal that published the article, you will see the following message:

 The best next step is to use the DELCAT Discovery links to search for the journal by title or ISSN to determine if the Library has this journal in print in the library for the year in which your article was published.
 If you have a valid University of Delaware ID card and are eligible to register for Interlibrary Loan privileges, you may request a scanned copy of the article from the Library's Article DELivery Service.

 If you have searched DELCAT Discovery and find that the Library doesn't have the journal containing your article, you can use the link to Interlibrary Loan to request that the article be delivered to you from another library.